Mel Bampton: Career

 In 2008, Bampton produced and presented The Album Series for triple j which took a look at four outstanding Australian Albums, by artists: Sarah Blasko, The Living End, Hoodoo Gurus and Regurgitator.
 The Album Series featured on triple j in late 2008.

 Bampton produced and presented the third season of The Producer Series, which aired on Triple J in 2009.
 The third series featured Alan Moulder (Nine Inch Nails, The Killers, Wolfmother), Scott Horscroft (The Panics, Sleepy Jackson), Dave Fridmann (Flaming Lips, Mercury Rev, Sleater Kinney), Harry Vanda (AC/DC, British India, The Angels), Philippe Zdar (Cassius, Phoenix, Cut Copy) and Diplo (MIA, Santigold, Major Lazer).
-A print version of The Producer Series is set for release through Harper Collins in 2015.
+A print version of The Producer Series is set for release through HarperCollins in 2015.

 Bampton was the Music & Books Editor for 'alternative mainstream' women's magazine yen between 2008 and 2012, and is also the Director of a Byron Bay-based media company that works with Soundwave Festival, and musical artists Ash Grunwald and Dune Rats.

 Personal life

-Bampton is married, and has three children - Jazzy, Tiger and Obi - the youngest being born in 2012.
+Bampton is married, and has three children – Jaspa, Tiger and Obi – the youngest being born in 2012.

 Bampton is also a full-time Yoga Therapist and teacher, studying and instructing under her married name 'Lissie Turner' at The Yoga Shack.
 She was trained by Dr Natesan Chanderasekaran MD and Lance Schuler.
 Bampton has been practicing yoga since 1995.